 No one could forget the way the bus rolled; like a rag doll rolling down a hill.
 Such a solid object but it wobbled.
 The bus’ front, middle and back all one in the same but each seemed to choreograph their own fall, leaving the other two to fend for themselves.

-The sound was incredible, filling the road and blocking out the world.
-Every tumble sounded like a blow from a heavyweight fighter, like it should be the last.
+The sound was incredible, blocking out the world.
+Every tumble like a blow from a heavyweight fighter, like it should be the last.
 But the underdog kept going, it’s undercarriage visible every four seconds.
-The tinkling of glass came with it followed by the crunch of metal compressing, giving in to rocks and fallen tree trunks, another symphony of glass and it was the undercarriage again.
+The tinkling of glass came with it, followed by the crunch of metal compressing, giving in to rocks and fallen tree trunks, another symphony of glass and it was the undercarriage again.